sevriarch/palestrina/doc/cookbook.md

 ### Check that the music did not change when you rewrote the script generating it

-You can do this by using the hash functions associated with the `Score` object.
+You can do this by using the hash functions associated with the `Score` entity.

 Before rewriting, use the `score.toHash()` method to determine the hash of the score.
 ```